Letter from W. H. Auden/C. Kallman to H. W. Henze, January 6, 1959

 Text Constitution

-• "1st letter 1st … from Auden-Kallman ever"added at the top margin, Text turned clockwise (315°)
+• "1st letter 1st … from Auden-Kallman ever"added in the top margin, Text turned clockwise (315°)

 • Following: handwritten, pencil, Henze, Hans Werner

-• Following: typescript
+• Following: Typescript

 • "59"Underlining, handwritten, pencil, supposedly by Henze, Hans Werner